-Patients who are disease-free or who have metastatic disease will not have a cystectomy.Data are not available describing the probability that patie who are disease-free or who have metastatic disease elect undergo cystectomy.
-Patients who are disease-free do no require cystectomy unless there is disease progression.
-Patients with metastatic disease will require systemic rath than local therapy.States of persistent or recurrent NMIBC have similar utilities and costs.We have not identified data documenting differences in ut or costs between persistent and recurrent NMIBC.Utilities for the metastatic state originatingWe were unable to identify utilities for metastatic disease ents ct to ot ner Patients who are disease-free or who have metastatic disease will not have a cystectomy.Data are not available describing the probability that patient who are disease-free or who have metastatic disease elect undergo cystectomy.
-Patients who are disease-free do no require cystectomy unless there is disease progression.
-Patients with metastatic disease will require systemic rath than local therapy.States of persistent or recurrent NMIBC have similar utilities and costs.We have not identified data documenting differences in ut or costs between persistent and recurrent NMIBC.Utilities for the metastatic state originatingWe were unable to identify utilities for metastatic disease ents ct to ot ner States of persistent or recurrent NMIBC have similar utilities and costs.We have not identified data documenting differences in up or costs between persistent and recurrent NMIBC.Utilities for the metastatic state originatingWe were unable to identify utilities for metastatic disease similar utilities and costs.or costs between persistent and recurrent NMIBC.Utilities for the metastatic state originatingWe were unable to identify utilities for metastatic disease utility Utilities for the metastatic state originating We were unable to identify utilities for metastatic disease 5 from other cancers are similar to the utilities specifically due to bladder cancer.
-Therefore, we used values lues for metastatic bladder cancer. obtained from patients with metastatic urothelial carcinor ma.
+Assumption Rationale Patients who are disease-free or who have metastatic disease will not have a cystectomy.
+Data are not available describing the probability that patients who are disease-free or who have metastatic disease elect to undergo cystectomy.
+Patients who are disease-free do not require cystectomy unless there is disease progression.
+Patients with metastatic disease will require systemic rather than local therapy.
+States of persistent or recurrent NMIBC have similar utilities and costs.
+We have not identified data documenting differences in utility or costs between persistent and recurrent NMIBC.
+Utilities for the metastatic state originating from other cancers are similar to the utilities for metastatic bladder cancer.
+We were unable to identify utilities for metastatic disease specifically due to bladder cancer.
+Therefore, we used values obtained from patients with metastatic urothelial carcinoma.
 Patients with no treatment have disease progression at the same (average) rate as those from longer-term studies in whom treatment is not effective.
-We identified no data informing disease progression in pat who receive no bladder cancer treatment.
-Most data avai are from single-arm studies with active treatment.
-This assumption is necessary to compare the new treatments t bladder cancer treatment. itients iilable to no Patients who have a complete response to treatment do not develop MIBC within a 3- month period.
+We identified no data informing disease progression in patients who receive no bladder cancer treatment.
+Most data available are from single-arm studies with active treatment.
+This assumption is necessary to compare the new treatments to no bladder cancer treatment.
+Patients who have a complete response to treatment do not develop MIBC within a 3- month period.
 Instead they progress to NMIBC, and then to MIBC, over a period longer than the model cycle length.
-This assumption makes estimating other probabilities easies the model, given the limited availability of detailed data or NMIBC progression.
-The assumption is supported by clinic trials for nadofaragene firadenovec, oportuzumab monator and pembrolizumab, in which 100% of patients showed progression-free survival at 3 months. ier in on ical ox, Patients who have complete response or persistent/recurrent NMIBC do not progress to metastatic disease directly within a 3- month period.
-Instead, they progress through (NMIBC for those with completeThis assumption makes estimating other probabilities easi the model, given the limited availability of detailed data on progression to metastatic disease.
-The assumption is supported by several studies. ier in on
+This assumption makes estimating other probabilities easier in the model, given the limited availability of detailed data on NMIBC progression.
+The assumption is supported by clinical trials for nadofaragene firadenovec, oportuzumab monatox, and pembrolizumab, in which 100% of patients showed progression-free survival at 3 months.
+Patients who have complete response or persistent/recurrent NMIBC do not progress to metastatic disease directly within a 3- month period.
+Instead, they progress through (NMIBC for those with complete response and) MIBC to metastatic disease.
+This assumption makes estimating other probabilities easier in the model, given the limited availability of detailed data on progression to metastatic disease.
+The assumption is supported by several studies.